djbower/spider/README.md

 ## 1. References

 #### 1. SPIDER code (interior dynamics)
 Bower, D.J., P. Sanan, and A.S.
 Wolf (2018), Numerical solution of a non-linear conservation law applicable to the interior dynamics of partially molten planets, Phys.
 Earth Planet.
-Inter., 274, 49-62, doi: 10.1016/j.pepi.2017.11.004, arXiv: https://arxiv.org/abs/1711.07303, EarthArXiv: https://eartharxiv.org/k6tgf
+Inter., 274, 49-62, doi: 10.1016/j.pepi.2017.11.004, arXiv: <https://arxiv.org/abs/1711.07303>, EarthArXiv: <https://eartharxiv.org/k6tgf>

 #### 2. MgSiO3 melt data tables (RTpress) within SPIDER
 Wolf, A.S. and D.J.
 Bower (2018), An equation of state for high pressure-temperature liquids (RTpress) with application to MgSiO3 melt, Phys.
 Earth Planet.
-Inter., 278, 59-74, doi: 10.1016/j.pepi.2018.02.004, EarthArXiv: https://eartharxiv.org/4c2s5
+Inter., 278, 59-74, doi: 10.1016/j.pepi.2018.02.004, EarthArXiv: <https://eartharxiv.org/4c2s5>

 #### 3. Volatile and atmosphere coupling
 Bower, D.J., Kitzmann, D., Wolf, A.S., Sanan, P., Dorn, C., and Oza, A.V.
 (2019), Linking the evolution of terrestrial interiors and an early outgassed atmosphere to astrophysical observations, Astron.
-Astrophys., 631, A103, doi: 10.1051/0004-6361/201935710, arXiv: https://arxiv.org/abs/1904.08300
+Astrophys., 631, A103, doi: 10.1051/0004-6361/201935710, arXiv: <https://arxiv.org/abs/1904.08300>

 #### 4. Redox reactions
 Bower, D.J., Hakim, K., Sossi, P.A., and Sanan, P. (2021), Retention of water in terrestrial magma oceans and carbon-rich early atmospheres, Planet.
 Sci.
 J., in review

 ## 2. Quick Installation

-Here we provide a ten point installation guide to get you up and running with SPIDER.
+Here we provide a short installation guide to get you up and running with SPIDER.
 First, we install PETSc which provides the solver library and then we install SPIDER.
+Finally, we can (optionally) install a test harness.

 1. Test you have a valid C compiler installed by running the following command in a terminal window (install a C compiler if this command fails):